-Your 4-H group should observe the following guidelines when planning or conducting a fund raiser:

-Receive advance approval from your 4-H Youth Development Agent for each fund raiser that you plan.
-Remember, there are certain rules about the use of the 4-H name and emblem in fund raising.
-Use the 4-H name or emblem only on products your group has made or produced.
-If working with a fund raising company or business, be sure that they have approval to use the 4-H name and emblem.
-All money raised using the 4-H name must be used only for 4-H activities.
+Your 4-H group should observe the following guidelines when planning or conducting a fund raiser: Receive advance approval from your 4-H Youth Development Educator for each fund raiser that you plan.
+Remember, there are certain rules about the use of the 4-H Name and Emblem in fund raising.
+Use the 4-H Name and Emblem only on products your group has made or produced.
+If working with a fund raising company or business, be sure that they have approval to use the 4-H Name and Emblem.
+All money raised using the 4-H name must be used only for 4-H educational activities.

-Check with local and state authorities on health, licensing, labeling, labor and tax laws.
-If you need help, check with your 4-H Youth Development Agent.
+Check with local and state authorities on health, licensing, labeling, labor, and tax laws.
+If you need help, check with your 4-H Youth Development Educator.

-- 4-H groups that plan to conduct raffles or bingo must comply with state regulations and obtain licenses.
+4-H groups that plan to conduct raffles or bingo must comply with state regulations and obtain licenses.
 Any 4-H organization that plans to hold a raffle must obtain a raffle license from the Wisconsin Gaming board.
 Raffle licenses cover a 12-month period.
-There are two types of raffle licenses Class A and B. - Class A licenses cover raffle events where tickets or calendars are sold prior to the prize drawing date.
+There are two types of raffle licenses-Class A and B.

+- Class A licenses cover raffle events where tickets or calendars are sold prior to the prize drawing date.
 Specific ticket/calendar form requirements must be followed. - Class B licenses cover raffle events where all tickets are sold the same day as the drawing.
 Ticket form requirements are less stringent than for Class A raffles.

-Contact your 4-H Youth Development Agent for more information.
+Contact your 4-H Youth Development Educator for more information